-Xbox Game Pass for Android offers more value than Google Stadia
+Xbox Cloud Gaming (xCloud) offers more value than Google Stadia

 Bottom line

-For most people, Xbox Game Pass Ultimate is the smarter purchase as it offers more value for your money.
-Being a part of the Xbox ecosystem has a lot of benefits, especially given Microsoft's expertise in the area.
+Xbox Game Pass Ultimate is the smarter purchase for most people as it offers more value for your money.
+Being a part of the Xbox ecosystem has many benefits, especially given Microsoft's expertise in the area.
 Google Stadia is good and has a free tier for anyone not looking to spend money every month, but you'll still need to buy games outright to stream them through the service.

 Streaming and more

-Xbox Game Pass for Android
+Xbox Game Pass Ultimate

 Microsoft has so much to offer here

-Xbox Game Pass streaming is available in more countries, has more games, and comes with more benefits than Google Stadia does.
-It's a bit more expensive if you're comparing it to Stadia Pro, but it's well worth the asking price.
+Xbox Game Pass streaming is available in more countries, has more games, and comes with more benefits than Google Stadia.
+It's a bit more expensive if you compare it to Stadia Pro, but it's well worth the asking price.

 Playing catch up